mh-skjelvareid/massipipe/docs/orthorectification.md

 $$ \alpha_j =  \arctan  \left( -\tan \left( \frac{\text{FOV}}{2} \right) + j \cdot \frac{2 \cdot \tan \left( \frac{\text{FOV}}{2} \right)}{N-1} \right) $$

 ## Combined looking angle and roll
 When mounting a push-broom camera on a UAV or an airplane, the typical orientation is with the camera pointed straight down and the fan spread out symmetrically "across-track", i.e. parallel to the pitch axis.
-The effective roll for a single pixel is given by the sum of the looking angle $\alpha_j$ and the overall camera roll $\phi$.
+If the camera and IMU frames of reference are perfectly aligned, the effective roll for a single pixel is given by the sum of the looking angle $\alpha_j$ and the overall camera roll $\phi$.

 $$\phi_{i,j} = \alpha_j + \phi_{\text{IMU},i} $$

 ![](figures/orthorect_combined_roll_angle.jpg)

 ## Pitch angle
 The effect of non-zero pitch angles is to tilt the image "fan" forward (positive pitch) or backward (negative pitch) relative to [nadir](https://en.wikipedia.org/wiki/Nadir).